Local Guide, April 2026

 A

-London-based civil servant and renewable energy researcher.
+London-based renewable energy researcher.
 Created Plug Solar Hub after searching for honest UK plug-in solar guidance as a renter.
 Full bio →

 Last reviewed: April 2026